What is meant by “household DIYer”?

 The general answer is used motor oil, hydraulic oils and transmission fluids.
 These oils should not be contaminated.

 If the oil contains a little antifreeze, it can be accepted and placed in the holding tank.
-If it is largely antifreeze, it should be taken back home by the DIYer.
-The DIYer should contact the local health department to find out how he/she should properly dispose of antifreeze.
+If it is largely antifreeze, it should be taken back home by the household DIYer.
+The household DIYer should contact the local health department to find out how he/she should properly dispose of antifreeze.
 You can also contact earth911.org for a list of drop-off locations.

 If unacceptable oil is identified, the collection center should set it aside, not mixing it in the holding tank, and alert the local health department which will assist in either neutralizing it or otherwise getting rid of it safely.